 - 1 banana

-- Small thumb sized piece of fresh turmeric, peeled (or 1/2 tsp ground turmeric)
+- Small thumb sized piece of fresh turmeric peeled (or ½ teaspoon ground turmeric)

 - Add everything to your blender, blend until smooth, and enjoy.
 You know the drill here.